Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 1. Follow instructions in https://tailwindcss.com/docs/guides/create-react-app to set up React and Tailwind basic app structure
 2. Install Axios using `npm install axios`.
 This is used for interacting with backend APIs
 3. Install React Router using `npm install react-router-dom`.
 This is used for server side routing
+4. Install React Hook Form using `npm install react-hook-form`.
+This is used for creating forms in React

 # Development in Local
     npm run start